There are five residence halls on campus available to summer guests. They range greatly in age, style, and capacity.

 • Kohler Hall

 The seven-story Kohler Hall (1967) houses 126 people.
-Kohler is conveniently close to both the library and Jason Downer Commons.
+Kohler is conveniently close to the library.

 • Ormsby Hall

 Ormsby Hall is the university’s oldest residence hall and maintains it early 20th century character.
 It was fully renovated in 1972 and houses 124 people.
 Ormsby is centrally located near the principal academic buildings of the college.

 Hiett Hall (2003) is the newest residence hall on campus.
 Located on the hillside behind Ormsby Hall and extending outward and down toward the Fox River, the 79,500-square-foot building houses 183 people in suite-style accommodations.
 This building is air conditioned and has elevators.